axgkl/pds/README.md

 It is intended for

 - local and server operation, based on [Mamba][mamba] and [NeoVim][neovim].
+- Also we install [binenv][binenv], a superfast provider for devops related tools
 - Neovim is your IDE
 - Mamba is the package manager for underlying tools the IDE is based upon, incl. a compiler
 - python, javascript, lua, shell, markdown lsp support ootb - but extendable